 The Omega Community Development Corporation has continued to maintain a strong presence throughout the City of Dayton in the program year.
 Focused on the following three pillars to strengthen the Northwest Dayton Community: Family Development, Youth Development, and Economic Development; the Omega CDC has experienced good success.

-For the fifth year we have operated a Children’s Defense Fund Freedom School.
+This summer, we operated a Children’s Defense Fund Freedom School.
 In this report we share the good news about our impact in building and reinforcing strong summer readers prepared to achieve greater success when they returned to their schools!
-We are indebted to the sponsorships of United Way of Greater Dayton and the John Moore Society that enabled us to serve over 70 scholars, grades K-8.
+We are indebted to the sponsorships of United Way of Greater Dayton and the John Moore Society that enabled us to serve over 90 scholars, grades K-6.

 Vanessa Oliver Ward